 The price?
 Around $50 at most MC Retailers.

 I personally have this bra, and can’t find a single flaw about it.
-I’ve run half marathons in it and lifted heavy weights… it’s great for any time of training.
+I’ve run half marathons in it and lifted heavy weights… it’s great for any type of training.

 This bra was designed with Zumba lovers in mind, but it would work for just about any form of training, though I would likely not choose it for long runs.